 PATHOHYSIOLOGY

 Caustic injury occurs when substance with pH < 2 or pH > 12 is ingested.
 Due to the “liquefactive necrosis” of alkali substance, caustic injury from alkali can cause more damage to gastrointestinal tract than the ”coagulative necrosis” of acid ingestion.
 Earlier report suggested that alkali usually destroyed the esophagus and acid mainly damaged the stomach[5].
 However, later endoscopic study contradicted this notion by showing that among acid ingestion patients, esophageal injury was seen in 87.8% and gastric injury in 85.4% of the patients[6].
-Recent evidence indicated that acid ingestion caused more injury to the stomach (31% vs 13%) while the incidence of esophageal injury were similar between acid and alkali ingestion[7].
+Recent evidence indicated that acid ingestion caused more injury to the stomach (31% vs 13%) while the incidence of esophageal injury was similar between acid and alkali ingestion[7].
 Gastroesophageal reflux from impaired lower esophageal sphincter function[8] and loss of esophageal motility[9] are also results of a caustic damage to the esophagus.
 Meanwhile, caustic injury to the duodenum appeared to be infrequent and less severe owing to pyloric spasm.

 Since a caustic injury to the esophagus usually starts within a few minutes after ingestion, any attempt to lavage or induce vomiting will cause the agent to reflux into the esophagus thus resulting in a further damage.
 A caustic injury to the esophagus can be divided into in 3 phases as following[10]: (1) Phase of acute necrosis and thrombosis occurs in 1-4 d after caustic ingestion; (2) phase of ulceration and granulation occurs in 3-12 d after caustic ingestion.
 During this period, mucosal sloughing, bacterial invasion and granulation formation are evident.
 The esophagus is in the most friable phase.
 Any manipulation such as endoscopic examination or dilatation should be done with great care; (3) healing phase begins from 3 wk after injury.
 It usually takes 1-6 mo to complete wound healing.
 Attempt to perform surgery for stricture cases unamenable to dilatation should wait beyond this period.